Characterizations of quasitrivial symmetric nondecreasing associative operations: Associative operations

 \begin{proof} The equivalence (i) $\Leftrightarrow$ (ii) is straightforward.
 The equivalence (ii) $\Leftrightarrow$ (iii) and the implication (iv) $\Rightarrow$ (i) follow from Lemma~\ref{lemma:ee}.
 Let us now prove the implication (iii) $\Rightarrow$ (iv).
 Suppose that $(e,e)$ is isolated for $G$ and that $(n\Cdot e)$ is not isolated for $F$.
 Then, there exists $(x_1,\ldots,x_n)\neq (n\Cdot e)$ such that $G(e,e)=F(n\Cdot e)=F(x_1,\ldots,x_n)=G(\bigwedge_{i=1}^nx_i,\bigvee_{i=1}^nx_i)$, which contradicts the assumption that $(e,e)$ is isolated for $G$. \end{proof}

-\begin{remark} We observe that if an operation $F\colon X^n\to X$ is of the form \eqref{eq:conjugMax} for some linear ordering $\preceq$ on $X$, then $F$ has a neutral element $e\in X$ iff $(X,\preceq)$ has a minimal element $x_0$.
+\begin{remark} We observe that if an operation $F\colon X^n\to X$ is of the form \eqref{eq:conjugMax} for some linear ordering $\preceq$ on $X$, then $F$ has a neutral element $e\in X$ if and only if $(X,\preceq)$ has a minimal element $x_0$.
 In this case $e=x_0$. \end{remark}

 \begin{example} Consider the real operation $F\colon [0,1]^n\to [0,1]$ of the form \eqref{eq:FUmm}, where $G\colon [0,1]^2\to [0,1]$ is defined as $G(x_1,x_2)=x_1\vee x_2$, if $x_1,x_2>0$, and $G(x_1,x_2)=0$, otherwise.
 It is easy to see that $F$ satisfies the conditions of assertion (ii) of Theorem~\ref{thm:f456dfs} and that $G$ does not have any neutral element.
 It follows that $F$ has no neutral element either by Proposition~\ref{prop:eee}.
 By Proposition~\ref{prop:ack} and \eqref{eq:defLor4} we see that $F$ is of the form \eqref{eq:conjugMax}, where $\preceq$ is the single-peaked linear ordering on $[0,1]$ defined as